 How is an animal bite treated?

 - Irrigation and debridement may be needed to clean out your wound.
-Dead, damaged, or infected tissue may be cut away to help your wound heal.
+Dead, damaged, or infected tissue may be removed to help your wound heal.

 - Antibiotics prevent or treat a bacterial infection.

 - Prescription pain medicine may be given.
 Ask your healthcare provider how to take this medicine safely.
 Some prescription pain medicines contain acetaminophen.
 Do not take other medicines that contain acetaminophen without talking to your healthcare provider.
 Too much acetaminophen may cause liver damage.
 Prescription pain medicine may cause constipation.
 Ask your healthcare provider how to prevent or treat constipation.

 - A tetanus vaccine may be needed to prevent tetanus.
 Tetanus is a life-threatening bacterial infection that affects the nerves and muscles.
 The bacteria can be spread through animal bites.